 The Physiographic Rating Units are the areas within the proposed PV development area that reflect specific physical and graphic elements that define a particular landscape character.
 These unique landscapes within the project development areas are rated to assess the scenic quality and receptor sensitivity to landscape change, which is then used to define a Visual Resource Management Class for each of the site's unique landscape/s.
-The exception is Class I, which is determined based on national and international policy / best practice and landscape significance and as such are not rated for scenic quality and receptor sensitivity to landscape features, the following broad-brush vegetation were tabled.
+The exception is Class I, which is determined based on national and international policy / best practice and landscape significance and as such are not rated for scenic quality and receptor sensitivity to landscape change.
+Based on the SANBI mapping and the site visit to define key landscape features, the following broad-brush vegetation were tabled.